cyberlis/pploader/README.md

 Plugin metadata
 ---------------

 Plugins require metadata.
-The absolute minimum metadata is a name and a version.
+The absolute minimum metadata is a name version and main class.
-The location of your main file/class is also required, if you don't like defaults.
 The 'main' field of plugin metadata has special behavior:

 - the main is used to search for a main class before searching the default class name.